shreyshah-06/Crypto-Stats-API/README.md

 This is a RESTful API for fetching cryptocurrency statistics, including the latest price, market cap, 24-hour price change, and price deviation for Bitcoin, Ethereum, and Matic.
 The API pulls data from the CoinGecko API and stores it in a MongoDB database for efficient querying.

+The API is deployed and accessible at: [https://crypto-stats-api-xn2z.onrender.com](https://crypto-stats-api-xn2z.onrender.com)

 ## Features

 - Fetch the latest price, market cap, and 24-hour change for Bitcoin, Ethereum, and Matic.